This file portion of www.watertownhistory.org website

 There

-had been desire on the part of Mrs. John Richards that the family
+had been desire on the part of Mrs. John Richards that the family do something

-do something for Watertown with the house, and this plan was followed
+for Watertown with the house, and this plan was followed through by her family.

-through by her family.
-Harvey Richards, a son of Estelle Bennett Richards and
+Harvey Richards, a son of Estelle Bennett Richards and Charles Richards, and

-with G. H. Lehrkind, Historical Society president in
+grandson of the original builder, John Richards, worked with G. H. Lehrkind, Historical Society president in 1938, and

-of the property.
-Hans Gaebler, a real historian and
+property.
+Hans Gaebler, a real historian

-most interested in the preservation of historic sites, was in many ways
+and most interested in the preservation of historic sites, was in many ways

 responsible for organization of the Watertown Historical Society.